rubellyte/Red_Star/README.md

 # Red Star Bot
 ![PyPI](https://img.shields.io/badge/Python-3.6-blue.svg)

-A Discord administration bot, intended to replace a variety of bots on a server I participate in.

-Features:
-- Purging
+A general-purpose Discord bot with administration and entertainment functions.
+Now with added **shouting.**

+# Features
-- Event logging (Message edit and delete, server join and leave)
+- Event logging, including message edits, deletions, and pins, user joins/leaves, and more
 - Role administration by commands
 - Message of the Day with configurable holidays and messages based on day, weekday, or month
+- Bios for RP servers
+- Levelling system with configurable XP by post length
 - New member announcer
 - Music playing
 - Custom commands
+- Dumping messages from channels into a text file
+- Message purging by content (regex supported) and author

 # Installation
 - Install [Python 3.6+](https://www.python.org/)